odoo/documentation/legal/terms/enterprise.rst

 ++++++++++++

-Tickets can be submitted online at https://www.odoo.com/help, or by phone directly to the various offices, subject to local opening hours.
+Tickets can be submitted online at https://www.odoo.com/help, or by phone directly to the various Odoo SA offices, subject to local opening hours.